microsoft/commercial-marketplace-solutions/function/ama-custom-billing-msi-trigger-with-request-body/README.md

-# Deploy  Azure Marketplace Managed-App with built-in Custom billing Meter:
+# Deploy  Azure Marketplace Managed-App with built-in Custom billing Meter Using HTTP POST Request:

-This demo shows how to deploy Managed App with Function app to  emit meter usage events to marketplace using http trigger.
+This demo shows how to deploy Managed App with Function app to  emit meter usage events to marketplace using http trigger and request body.

 ## Design
 The following diagrm shows the overall workflow for this demo